 - Do you have a tip to make this page better or want to use any of the statistics?
 Send an email to firstname.lastname@example.org.

-- Do you have more tips and advice to add about how to manage your event budget more efficiently?
+- Do you have more tips and advice to add about how to get more event sponsors signed up?
 Comment below.